 - That all teaching is based on building on what your child already knows, can do and can understand.

-- That different ways of teaching are in place so that your child is fully involved in learning in class.
-This may involve things like using more practical learning.
+- That different ways of teaching are in place so that your child is fully involved in learning in class, for examples more practical learning.

-- Local Authority central services such as the Enhanced Main Stream Provision (schools who specialise in SEND e.g. Communication and Interaction, Behaviour, Specific Difficulties, ASCOSS, or Sensory Service (for children with a hearing or visual need)
+- Local Authority central services such as the localilty hubs (who specialise in SEND e.g. Communication and Interaction, Social, Emotional and Mental health, Specific Difficulties – Cognition and Learning, or Sensory Service (for children with a hearing or visual need)

 - Outside agencies such as the Speech and Language therapy (SALT) Service.